 Spending Christmas away from home is almost always unique one way or another.
 For those of us dreaming of a white Christmas, it may be customary to imagine snow on the ground, a warm fire, and spending quality time with family.
-While for others, it could mean travelling to tropical locations to escape the bitter cold and trade it in for a cool cocktail and some well-deserved R&R.
+While for others, a magical Christmas could mean travelling to tropical locations to escape the bitter cold and trade it in for a cool cocktail and some well-deserved R&R.

 For those of us finding that we may be spending Christmas in Argentina, rest assured, you’re holiday vacation will most definitely be unique.